Logesh051/ORML/README.md

 ## Date: 19.3.2024

 ## AIM
-To develop a Django application to store and retrieve data from a Book database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve employee data using Object Relational Mapping(ORM).

 ## Entity Relationship Diagram